StudioEtrange/docker-sabnzbd/README.md

 * Each tag is a different version of Sabnzbd
 * latest is the latest stable sabznbd version available through this repository
-* 0.7.x is the development version from sabnzbd git repository and will be updated each time this image is used
+* 0.7.x is the development version from sabnzbd git repository.
+But you should build the image yourself OR use /opt/sabnzbd-update.sh to have an uptodate image.

 ## Instruction